strawlab/flydra/flydra-sphinx-docs/data_analysis.rst

 with high-framerate images for ignoring flapping wings.

 From the N estimates of body angle from N camera views, an estimate of the 3D body axis direction is made.
-For each camera, a line from the 2D body angle estimate on the image plane and the 3D camera center (from the known camera calibration) are used to find a plane in 3D space.
-Then, the best-fit line of intersection of the N planes is then found using an algorithm based on singular value decomposition.
+See :ref:`Estimating orientations with flydra <orientation_data>` for a description of this step.

 Practical steps
 ---------------